Differences Between Veneers, Bonding, and Crowns

 Bonding is a cosmetic dental procedure that involves applying a tooth-colored composite resin material onto the tooth’s surface to improve its appearance.
 Bonding is an ideal option for individuals who have minor dental imperfections such as small chips or cracks, discoloration, or gaps between their teeth.

 It can also be used to reshape teeth or make them appear longer.
-Bonding is a relatively quick and affordable procedure compared to veneers or crowns, making it a popular choice for individuals who want to enhance their smile without extensive dental work.
+Bonding is a relatively quick and affordable procedure compared to crowns, making it a popular choice for individuals who want to enhance their smile without extensive dental work.

 When should you consider crowns?